North Rose-Wolcott Central School District

 North Rose-Wolcott Central School District is a school district in North Rose and Wolcott, New York, United States.
-The superintendent is Mr. Michael Pullen.
+The superintendent is Michael Pullen.

 The district operates three schools: North Rose-Wolcott High School, Leavenworth Middle School, and North Rose Elementary School.

 Administration

 The district offices are located at 11631 Salter-Colvin Road in Wolcott.
 The superintendent is Mr. Michael Pullen.